Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The tiny rocky outcrop known as Redonda, 35 miles (55km) south west of Antigua in the Caribbean, lays claim to being the world's smallest island kingdom, although the rightful heir to the title is currently in contention.
-In fact the little island went up for grabs simply because no-one wanted it back in the mid-19th century, when all it seemed good for was a source of guano deposited by its rich bird population.
-Along came an ambitious Irishman, Matthew Shiell, who laid claim to the 'lump of rock' and declared his son to be its king.
-The kingdom was acknowledged by Britain, and King Felipe's reign continued until his death, by which time he had gained a reputation as a novelist.
+The outcrop known as Redonda lies 35 miles (55km) south west of Antigua in the Caribbean, and may be the world's smallest island kingdom.
+The little island went up for grabs simply because no-one wanted it back in the mid-19th century, when all it seemed good for was a source of guano deposited by its rich bird population.
+An ambitious Irishman, Matthew Shiell, laid claim to the 'lump of rock' and declared his son king.
+Britain acknowledged the kingdom, and King Felipe's reign continued until his death, by which time he had gained a reputation as a novelist.
 Poet John Gawsworth became the new king, and currently the title is disputed by at least four different people.
-The kingdom's subjects are all feathered or scaly, and the island is a favourite haunt for keen birdwatchers, renowned for having a small population of the rare Burrowing Owl.

 St John's Cathedral has been destroyed and rebuilt time and time again since it was erected in 1683 and has seen its fair share of earthquakes and hurricanes.
-For years, the cathedral had negative connotations with the black slaves in Antigua, as they viewed it as a giant white strength of the English, who first settled here in 1632.
-One of the most iconic buildings in St John's, the 70 foot-tall (21 m) white towers of this baroque cathedral overlook the city and port welcoming visitors with their majestic beauty and presence.
-The current church has remained standing since 1845 and is built out of freestone while the interior is encased in pitch pine, built with the intention of protecting the cathedral from natural disasters.
+For years the cathedral had negative connotations with the black slaves in Antigua, who viewed it as a symbol of English strength following the arrival of the English who first settled here in 1632.
+One of the most iconic buildings in St John's, the 70 foot-tall (21 m) white towers of this baroque cathedral overlook the city and port, welcoming visitors with their majestic beauty and presence.
+The current church has remained standing since 1845.

 No drink sums up the spirit and flavour of the Caribbean better than rum, and a must-see while in the capital of St John's is the 75-year-old Antigua Rum Distillery.
-While Antigua was once overrun with rum distilleries (each sugar plantation had its own), the distillery, located in the Citadel, is now the only one on the island and produces more than 180,000 bottles of the famous spirit each year.
-Visitors can don hard hats and tour the real behind-the scenes workings of the distillery, a pleasant change from the more tourist-prepared sites around the island.
-The tour is followed up with a chance to sample the distillery's nine different rums, including the The Cavalier, English Harbour or Rum Punch.
+While Antigua was once overrun with rum distilleries (each sugar plantation had its own), the distillery located in the Citadel is now the only one on the island and produces more than 180,000 bottles of the famous spirit each year.
+Visitors can don hard hats and tour the real behind-the-scenes workings of the distillery, a pleasant change from the more tourist-prepared sites around the island.
+The tour is followed up with a chance to sample the distillery's different rums.

 Betty's Hope was one of Antigua's first sugar plantations.
 Established in the 17th century, the site is now slowly being restored.
 Visitors can see the restored stone windmill, and the distillery.
 The machinery has been restored to working order, and visitors can get a great insight into how sugar was produced on the property.
 They can also get a good idea of life on the plantation, which was home to many slaves over the years.
 Continuing as labourers after their emancipation in 1834, the Betty's Hope workmen developed a reputation for excellence that lasts to this day.